cnthiesen/quantum-innovation-challenge/projects.md

     {% assign event_status = 'over' %}
 {% endif %}

-{% if event_status != "over" %}
+# Quantum Challenge 2025

+TBA

+# Quantum Challenge 2025 Projects

-Find below the webpages for each of the projects.
-This list will be updated on an ongoing basis to reflect the accepted project proposals.
+Find below the links for each of the projects.
+This list will be updated on an ongoing basis to track the submitted projects.
 For details on how to submit a project, see the [submission page](_/../submission.md).

-{% else %}

-The BII Quantum Challenge '25 has concluded.
-See below for teams, project descriptions, videos, and GitHub repositories for each of the projects below.

-{% endif %}

-[faq]: {{ site.baseurl }}{% link faq.md %}